BlueGummi/simple-pastebin/README.md

 This webserver can be configured by editing fields in `config.toml`

+It is also possible to pass each field as a flag, e.g. --port.

+If a config option is passed as a flag it will override the value in `config.toml`.

 ### `config.toml` fields

 The IP address the server will be hosted on: